Dodge 600

-The Dodge 600 is a mid-size car that was built by Dodge.
-It was introduced in 1982, as a 1983 model, based on the Chrysler E platform and was discontinued after the 1988 model year.
-It was Chrysler's answer to the GM A-body, whereas the M-body Dodge Diplomat would compete with full-size cars.
-It replaced the 400.
-(Dodge 600 coupes and convertibles were, essentially, rebadged 400s.)
-Like the preceding 400, it was positioned between the Aries and Diplomat.
+The Dodge 600 is a mid-size car that was sold by Dodge from the 1983 to 1988 model year.
+Serving as the replacement of the Dodge 400 coupe and convertible, the 600 also included a four-door sedan.
+Within the Dodge car line, the 600 was slotted between the Dodge Aries (later, the Dodge Lancer) and the Dodge Diplomat.

+The 600 coupe/convertible used the Chrysler K platform, shared with the Chrysler LeBaron; the four-door used the Chrysler E platform, an extended-wheelbase variant of the K platform.
+The 600 was a counterpart of the Plymouth Caravelle, the Chrysler E-Class, and the 1983–1988 Chrysler New Yorker.

+Chrysler assembled the 600 four-door at Jefferson Avenue Assembly (Detroit, Michigan) and the two-door/convertible at Saint Louis Assembly (Fenton, Missouri).
+For 1989, the 600 was replaced by the Dodge Dynasty in the United States; in Canada (where the Dynasty were badged as a Chrysler), the 600 was replaced by the Dodge Spirit.

 Debut

 The 600 was intended to be Dodge's answer to the European sedans of the day.
 Its numerical name and rear-end styling was designed to evoke thoughts of Mercedes-Benz models, however it fell more in line with North American contemporaries such as the Chevrolet Celebrity, Pontiac 6000 and the Ford Fairmont (the 600 actually resembled the Dodge Mirada more than any European car).
 It debuted as a four-door sedan, available in two trims: Base and ES ("Euro Sport").
 Power was provided by Chrysler's 2.2 L 4-cylinder engine, with the Mitsubishi-built 2.6 L 4-cylinder available as an option.

 Sales of the 600 nearly doubled in its second year.
 This was in large part due to the addition of the former 400's coupe and convertible body styles to the 600's range (which continued to stay on the K platform).
 Like most midrange-to-upscale K-car derivatives, digital dashboards and the Electronic Voice Alert were options.